vishwaraj101/imagetragick/README.md

 ## imagetragick
 A simple script to exploit imagetragick vulnerability to gain remote code execution

+Ensure you have portforwarded to receive connections

+python2.7 is been setted up as system path

+Tested on mac and ubuntu

 ###Usage ./imagik.py

 ```sh
 $ python imagik.py